 Coming back to the time when I should have studied every day for my final exams, well what did I do?
 I instead immersed myself in dancing four times a week and writing.
 We were working on that final year book.
 We had never done something like that before and my friend Jana brought the idea back from her high-school year in Mesquite, Nevada.
 Writing yes, loved it!
 Putting a magazine or book together, oh yes loved it!
-I learned how to form and lead a group of people working on that book with Jana.
-I learned how to put it altogether, go into printing etc., and that added more value than studying abstract stochastic.
+I learned how to form and lead a group of people working on that book from Jana.
+I learned how to put it altogether, go into printing and that was adding true value to my life than studying abstract stochastic.

 Don’t worry … I did well in my final school exams.
 I passed them well and I was very relaxed with all that.
-I wanted to be brave and do things differently.
-I wanted to learn more and not only “repeat”.
-That’s why I also chose to write my own story in the German exam than interpreting and analysing poems about the World War II.
-I was sooo tired of the war topic.
+I wanted to be brave and I wanted to do things differently.
+I wanted to learn more, truly more and not only “repeat”.
+That’s why I also chose to write my own story in our German exam than interpreting and analysing poems about the World War II.
+I was so tired of the war topic.
 My class mates and I, we were the first generation at our school who had this new option in their final exams and I chose it!
 I wrote a dialogue about narcissism!

 I believe creativity is served well when someone carries a bit of a rebellious attitude to the things he or she is doing.
 Does creativity has to be rebellious?
 Yes, please!

-1) Share your own rebel story with me and email me here: firstname.lastname@example.org.
+1) Share your own creative rebel story with me or email me here: firstname.lastname@example.org.
 Leave a comment about a time when you did things differently.
 Love to hear from you!

 2) And if you can spare some more time: Listen to this podcast from Creative Rebels!